govend/govend/README.md

 Why This Project
 ================

-I like to think that project was directly inspired by some talks at **GopherCon14** (I was too poor to attend) and the **GoTeam Google I/O Golang Fireside Chat 2013** (also to poor to attend).
+I like to think that this project was directly inspired by talks at **GopherCon14** (I was too poor to attend) and the **GoTeam Google I/O Golang Fireside Chat 2013** (also to poor to attend).

-You can watch them online just like I did at these links below! (yay internets)
+You can watch them online just like I do at these links below! (yay internets)

 -	Fireside Chat (part 1) http://www.youtube.com/watch?v=p9VUCp98ay4&feature=youtu.be&t=4m30s